nylend95/Chess-old/README.md

 Chess game developed in JavaFX as a challenge for me & Mikkel.

 #### TODO
-- Might be a bug with castling (when knight still is in position)
+- A bug with castling!
+This has to be fixed...
 - Move backwards in history
 - Improve all tests
 - Selection of promotion type